Henkjan1110/intro-programming-website/data/week6/2-files-and-reading-data.md

 ## Files and the Filesystem

-**Files** are collections of data that live in computers.
-These files can contain, among other things, text, images, music, or any combination of these.
-The file format determines the content of the file as well as the program required to read the file.
-For example, PDF files are read with a program suited for reading PDF files, and music files are read with a program suited for reading music files.
-Each of these programs is made by humans, and the creators of these programs -- i.e., programmers -- also specify the file format as part of the work.
+**Files** are collections of data that reside on computers and can contain various types of content, such as text, images, or music, depending on their format.
+The file format specifies the content of the file as well as the program required to read it.
+For example, PDF files require a PDF reader, and music files require a media player.
+Programmers are responsible for specifying the file format as part of their work in creating these programs.

-Computers have several different programs for browsing files.
-These programs are specific to the operating system.
-All programs used for browsing files make use of the filesystem of the computer in one way or another.

-Our development environment provides us with the ability to browse the files of a project.
-In IntelliJ you can take a look at all the files attached to a project by selecting the `Project Files` tab, which is found in the same place as the `Projects` tab.
-Moreover, you will also see the files in the familar `Projects` tab together with the code.
+Computers have different programs for browsing files, which are specific to the operating system.
+These programs make use of the computer's filesystem in various ways.
+In IntelliJ, you can browse the files of a project by selecting the "Project Files" tab, located alongside the "Projects" tab.
+You can also see the project files in the "Projects" tab along with the code.
+This provides a convenient way to manage and view the files associated with your project.

 <text-box type="info" name="The Concrete File Storage Format">

-Files exist on the hard drive of a computer, which is, in reality, a large set of ones and zeros, i.e., bits.
-Information is made up of these bits, e.g., one variable of type int takes up 32 bits (i.e., 32 ones or zeros).
-Modern terabyte-sized hard drives hold about 8 trillion bits (written out the number is 8,000,000,000,000).
-On this scale, a single integer is very small.
+Files are essentially collections of data that reside on a computer's hard drive, which is essentially a massive series of ones and zeroes (i.e., bits) that store information.
+For example, a single variable of type "int" takes up 32 bits (i.e., 32 ones or zeroes), while modern terabyte-sized hard drives hold about 8 trillion bits (or 8,000,000,000,000).
+In other words, even a small file can take up a significant amount of space on a hard drive, with larger files requiring even more storage.

-Files can exist practically anywhere on a hard drive, even separated into multiple pieces.
-The computer's **filesystem** has the responsibility of keeping track of the locations of files on the hard drive as well as providing the ability to create new files and modify them.
-The filesystem's main responsibility is abstracting the true structure of the hard drive; a user or a program using a file doesn't need to care about how, or where, the file is actually stored.
+Despite their potentially massive size, files can be located almost anywhere on a hard drive, and they can even be split into multiple pieces.
+The computer's **filesystem** is responsible for keeping track of the locations of files on the hard drive, as well as for creating new files and modifying existing ones.
+Essentially, the filesystem acts as an abstraction layer that hides the underlying structure of the hard drive, allowing users and programs to access files without needing to know how or where they are actually stored.

 </text-box>

 ## Reading From a File

-**Reading a file** is done using the Scanner-class.
-When we want to read a file using the Scanner-class, we give the path for the file we want to read as a parameter to the constructor of the class.
-The path to the file can be acquired using Java's `Paths.get` command, which is given the file's name in string format as a parameter: `Paths.get("filename.extension")`.
+To read a file in Java, the `Scanner` class is used.
+To read a specific file, the path of that file is provided to the constructor of the `Scanner` object.
+The path to the file can be obtained using the `Paths.get` method, which takes the name of the file as a string parameter: `Paths.get("filename.extension")`.

-When the `Scanner`-object that reads the file has been created, the file can be read using a while-loop.
-The reading proceeds until all the lines of the file have been read, i.e., until the scanner finds no more lines to read.
-Reading a file may result in an error, and it's for this reason that the process requires separate blocks - one for the `try`, and another to `catch` potential errors.
-We will not be going into more detail about this during this course.
+Once the `Scanner` object has been created, the file can be read using a while-loop until all lines in the file have been read.
+However, reading a file may result in an error, which is why the process requires separate try and catch blocks to handle potential errors.
+Further details about handling errors during file reading will not be covered in this course.

 ```java
 // first